Drive by Wire Pedal Installation: Manual Transmission

 - Bend the throttle pedal bracket to approximate the photo.

-On the passenger side of the engine compartment at the front on some models there is an existing inverted V shaped slot in the sheet metal.
+- On the front passenger side of the engine compartment (some models only), there is an existing inverted "V" shaped slot in the sheet metal.
 The cable bracket can be positioned in the slot and a sheet metal screw used to attach it.
 If no slot is present, simply drill appropriate holes in the lower part of the firewall.
 Try to leave a nice gentle curve from there to the engine connection.